Pursue Your Career with our Nursing Program in Chicago, Illinois

 Call an admission representative at 877.751.5783 or request information to learn more.

 Chamberlain admissions representatives will help you identify all your financing options, as well as help you apply for and get the financial assistance you need.
 More than 90% of Chamberlain students receive some form of financial aid.
 Financial aid is available in the form of federal and private loans, scholarships, grants and work-study to those who qualify.

 View tuition and expenses information for the BSN degree program.

 View our Accreditations, State Authorizations and more

 Are you looking for accredited nursing schools in Illinois?
-Chamberlain University is accredited by the Higher Learning Commission (www.hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.
+Chamberlain University is accredited by the Higher Learning Commission (www.hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education.

 The baccalaureate degree program in nursing, master’s degree program in nursing, Doctor of Nursing Practice program, and post graduate APRN certificate program at Chamberlain University are accredited by the Commission on Collegiate Nursing Education, (https://www.aacnnursing.org/CCNE).
 For the most updated accreditation information, visit chamberlain.edu/accreditation.

 Accredited Nursing Schools in Illinois - Illinois Approvals